 3. Sign-up Bonus

-40,000 Ultimate Rewards are, conservatively, worth 1.5 cents per point so the sign-up bonus here is worth $600.
-If you book a flight from the US to Europe on United worth $1,500 for 60,000 that's 2.5 cents per point which would make the sign-up worth $1,000.
+Ultimate Rewards are worth a penny a point towards cash back.
+They're worth more if you transfer them effectively to travel partners.
+If you book a flight from the US to Europe on United worth $1,500 for 70,000 that's 2.5 cents per point which would make the sign-up worth $1,000.
 The key here, on top of the generous sign-up bonus, is flexibility.
-At minimum this sign-up is worth $400.
-If you're into travel it could be worth $1,000+.

 4. Bonused Spend Categories